mmcgrana/pg2librato/README.md

 $ go get
 ```

 Write queries as .sql files in ./queries.
-Each query must return results
+Each query must return result
-with three columns, in the following order:
+sets with exactly three columns, in the following order:

 * A string giving the name of the metric.